-Broccoli/Broccoli Crowns: WATCHLIST Quality is improving but supplies are limited with some growers.
+Broccoli/Broccoli Crowns: ESCALATED Quality is improving but supplies are limited with some growers.
 Insect pressure (diamond back moth) has been reported and is affecting yields.
 The insect pressure is limiting harvest.
 MX still has extreme shortages.
-The market is not currently escalated but supplies issues could change that.
+The market is now escalated.
 Some growers are already holding to 10-week averages.
-Organic Broccoli is still triggered.
+Organic Broccoli Crowns are at the extreme trigger.